strictdoc-project/wg_workspace/20251201_WHAT_WHY_HOW_API/README.md

 explains how this function satisfies its parent requirement(s) referenced with `SPDX-Req-Ref`.

-The rationale may also explain why the function has its particular scope and interface.

 ### HOW (Implementation details)

-This field contains internal design and implementation details.
-It should include information that is important for developers working on the function.
+This field contains internal implementation details.
+It should include information that is important for developers working on this function.
 Less obvious design choices and potential pitfalls can be listed here.

+Information about the algorithms used, non-trivial implementation approaches, and "don't fix it — it is already fixed" notes, including tricky gotchas and implementation know-hows, is appropriate content for the HOW field.

 ### API (Interface description)